heiner/heiner.github.com/_drafts/random-samples.md

 I'm going to describe my favorite interview question.
-I used it probably hundreds of times when interviewing for xAI and other places, to the extend that it's slightly worn out.
+I used it probably hundreds of times when interviewing for xAI and other places, to the extent that it's slightly worn out.
 However, as per the above, I don't think I am giving "too much away" by describing it here, and I may well use this question again.
 If candidates read this, all the better -- we can dive in deep then.
-(And if they have not, despite knowing I'd interview them, that's every so slightly some kind of signal too, albeit not very strong.)
+(And if they have not, despite knowing I'd interview them, that's ever so slightly some kind of signal too, albeit not very strong.)

 I first heard this question when Greg Chanan interviewed me for FAIR